nipsonkc/nipsonkc/README.md

 <div align="center">

- 🧑‍🎓 I’m currently studying **Frontend Web Design and Development** at George Brwon College
+ 🧑‍🎓 I’m currently studying **MS Information Science** at University of New Haven

 ⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**